• Skip to content

 Who is at Risk of Developing Pressure Ulcers?

-The risk of you developing a pressure ulcer is affected by a whole host of health and environment associated factors.
+The risk of developing a pressure ulcer is affected by many health and environment-associated factors.

-In fact, more than 100 risk factors for pressure ulcers have been identified in the literature.
+In fact, more than 100 risk factors for pressure ulcers have been identified.

-This means that anyone can get a pressure ulcer, although the following things can make them more likely to form:
+This means that anyone can get a pressure ulcer, although the following factors can make them more likely to develop:

-• Being elderly – older people are more likely to have mobility problems and have skin that is more easily damaged.
+• Being elderly – older people are more likely to have mobility problems and may also have thin skin that is more easily damaged.

-• Being confined to bed or a chair with illness or after surgery.
+• Being confined to bed or a chair with an acute illness, for example a urine infection, diarrhoea and vomiting, or after recent surgery.

-For ore information on Pressure Ulcers please click here
+For more information about Harvest Healthcare please click here

 Written by Marjan Hakami · Categorized: Harvest Healthcare · Tagged: Harvest Healthcare, Pressure Ulcers, Risk Factors